CemTunaboylu/Container/README.md

 ![lsa_boot](/images/lsa_boot.png)

-**`/boot`** includes what your system needs when starting a.k.a. booting.
-There are information for GRUB (GRand Unified Bootloader) - the boot loader package - and all the kernels - we will dive deeper into kernels, but for now, it is basically the core program of OS that has complete control over everything in the system - you have installed, their configuration files and so on.
+**`/boot`** includes what your system needs when starting (a.k.a. booting).
+There are information for GRUB (GRand Unified Bootloader) - the boot loader package - and all the kernels - we will dive deeper into kernels, but for now, it is basically the core program of OS that has complete control over everything in the system (you have installed, their configuration files and so on) -.

-It is a very important directory, it is not a good idea to touch any of these...
+**`/boot`** is a very important directory, I dont' recommend touching any of these files...

 ---